-The Cactus Cat is known to have a unique cry that can be heard throughout the desert at night, and also gives off the sound of its bones rubbing together.
+The Cactus Cat is known to have a unique cry that can be heard throughout the desert at night, and it also gives off the sound of its bones rubbing together.

-This creature is likely a misidentified bobcat, mountain lion, or porcupine, and its cry that of a puma.
+This creature is likely a misidentified bobcat, mountain lion, or porcupine, and its cry is that of a puma.

-These three cryptids are just a small sampling of the many cat-like creatures said to exist not just in the United States, but throughout the world.
+These three cryptids are just a small sampling of the many cat-like creatures said to exist not just in the United States but throughout the world.
 But if I were to cover all cat-like cryptids, the list would probably never end.